chenlab-sj/single_cell_lca/README.md

 __Nature__, __2019__

+>Abstract
->A defining feature of adaptive immunity is the development of long-lived memory T cells to
+>>A defining feature of adaptive immunity is the development of long-lived memory T cells to
->curtail infection.
+>>curtail infection.
 Recent studies have identified a unique stem-like T-cell subset amongst
->exhausted CD8-positive T cells in chronic infection but it remains unclear whether
+>>exhausted CD8-positive T cells in chronic infection but it remains unclear whether
->CD4-positive T-cell subsets with similar features exist in chronic inflammatory conditions.
+>>CD4-positive T-cell subsets with similar features exist in chronic inflammatory conditions.
->Amongst helper T cells, TH 17 cells have prominent roles in autoimmunity and tissue
+>>Amongst helper T cells, TH 17 cells have prominent roles in autoimmunity and tissue
->inflammation and are characterized by inherent plasticity although how such …
+>>inflammation and are characterized by inherent plasticity although how such …

 ### [Metabolic signaling directs the reciprocal lineage decisions of αβ and γδ T cells](https://immunology.sciencemag.org/content/3/25/eaas9818.long)